Addiction To Adderall

 Common Drug Combinations

-There are several reasons for combining Adderall with other drugs.
+There are several reasons for combining Adderall with other substances.
 Some users may do this in an attempt to enhance the effects of Adderall.
 Some may even take a drug to relax if Adderall is preventing them from sleeping.
 No matter the reason, mixing Adderall with other drugs increases the risks of overdose and complications such as cardiac arrest.

-In 2009, 67 percent of people admitted to an emergency room for complications with prescription Stimulants like Adderall also had other drugs in their system.
+In 2009, 67 percent of people admitted to an emergency room for complications with prescription stimulants like Adderall also had other drugs in their system.

 Some drugs commonly combined with Adderall include:

-Studies have also shown that students using Adderall are more likely to abuse alcohol, Marijuana, and Cocaine.
+Studies have also shown that students using Adderall are more likely to abuse alcohol, marijuana, and cocaine.

 Adderall Addiction And Abuse Statistics